 File extensions are the characters that precede the last period of a file name.
-It helps us find the type of a file we are trying to open i.e. whether it is an audio file, video file or simply a document that we need to access and the kind of program required to open it.
+It helps us find the type of file we are trying to open i.e. whether it is an audio file, video file, or simply a document that we need to access and the kind of program required to open it.
 The common formats of files that we are aware of or have come across are MPG, MP$, Avi, MOV, and WMV – but there are many more.
 At times we may come across an unfamiliar file extension that our computer may not know how to open.
 Well, If you’re looking for a more generic solution to identifying unrecognized file types, here are tools to help you out.

 You can identify, run or open any file with an unknown File extension on Windows 10/8/7 using one of these free software or online tools.